Eastbridge Hospital of St Thomas the Martyr, Canterbury

-The Hospital of St Thomas the Martyr of Eastbridge was founded in the 12th century in Canterbury, England, to provide overnight accommodation for poor pilgrims to the shrine of St Thomas Becket.
+Eastbridge Hospital, also known as The Hospital of Saint Thomas Becket the Martyr, is a Hospital in the old sense of the word short for Hospitality and was founded in the 12th century in Canterbury, England, to provide overnight accommodation for poor pilgrims who were travelling to the shrine of St Thomas Becket.
 It is now one of the ten almshouses still providing accommodation for elderly citizens of Canterbury and is a grade I listed building.

 History

-The hospital is situated on the King's-bridge, near the Westgate, in Canterbury.
-It was established sometime after the death of Thomas Becket (1170), possibly as early as 1176, when Canterbury Cathedral became a site of pilgrimage; the hospital provided accommodation for the pilgrims.
+The hospital is situated on the King's-bridge, next to the Franciscan Gardens Greyfriars, near the Westgate, in Canterbury.
+It was founded after the brutal murder of Saint Thomas Becket in 1170, possibly as early as 1176, when Canterbury Cathedral became a site of pilgrimage; the hospital provided accommodation for poor pilgrims.
+The Canterbury Historical and Archaeological Society suggests that All Saints Cottage in the city may have been a subsidiary hostel for the hospital.
 The earliest name recorded as founder is that of Edward FitzOdbold c.
-1190, with further endowments by Archbishop Hubert Walter about 1203.
+1180, with further endowments by Archbishop Hubert Walter around 1203.
 For many years, no special statutes were enacted, nor were any rules laid down for the treatment of pilgrims.

-The original building consists of an entrance hall, undercroft, refectory and chapel, all built in around 1190.
+The original building consists of an entrance hall (vestibule), undercroft, refectory and chapel, all built in around 1180.
 Like the ancient Entrance Hall beneath it, the Pilgrims’ Chapel dates from the twelfth century, but assumed its present proportions in the fourteenth century.
-The roof of the Pilgrims’ Chapel is a fine example of its kind: the style of woodwork and joinery indicate that it was built around 1285.
+The roof of the Pilgrims’ Chapel is a fine example of its kind: the style of woodwork and joinery indicate that it was built around 1285, all beams are authentic except the first two panels which collapsed and were replaced.
 The Undercroft's original function was as a dormitory, and architecturally shows the period of time where the round-headed arch was giving way to the Gothic style of pointed arch.

 The Refectory is a large open room originally used as a dining space.
-On the north wall is a painting of Our Lord in Glory between the symbols of the four Evangelists dating from the thirteenth century.
+On the north wall is a painting of Christ in Majesty/ Our Lord in Glory, between the symbols of the four Evangelists dating from the thirteenth century.
 This fresco was only uncovered when the chimney and fireplace installed around the time of the dissolution were removed in 1879, and it has been conserved since its revelation.

 Approval for the funding of a Chantry Chapel was sanctioned by Archbishop Sudbury in 1375; the original document confirming this endowment is housed in the Canterbury Cathedral archives.
 (Chantries were abolished in 1547, and this fell into disrepair until it was reclaimed and restored for its original use in 1969.)